 As a member, you will receive a suite of free and discounted publications, resources and services to support you in your day-to-day work and professional development.
-The following provides you with an overview of what you receive with your membership.
+The below provides you with an overview of what you receive with your membership.
 You can also read our membership information flyer here.

 Free access to College clinical guidelines and resources (PDF format) such as: Cultural Competence, Aiming for Excellence, Care of the Older People etc.

 Free College weekly e-newsletter with salient news items, information about consultations, education events, conferences, vacancies and more.

 A highly popular service - free classified advertising in ePulse and on the College website to help you find locums, GPs, buy/sell practices etc.